 Bringing hope to residents of Fort McMurray

-by Andrea Harrison, Samaritan’s Purse Canada Intern
+by Andrea Hamilton, Samaritan’s Purse Canada Intern

 A Samaritan's Purse intern describes her experience volunteering in Fort McMurray.

 I remember seeing videos of people driving through flames as they evacuated a town in northern Alberta.
 I was finishing my last semester of University in central Virginia and preparing for an internship with Samaritan’s Purse in Calgary.
 I remember thinking how unbelievable the fire looked, and how distant it felt.

 Fast forward to mid-July and I’m aboard a plane to Fort McMurray, ready to serve with Samaritan’s Purse and help wildfire victims.
 Much of our work involved searching through the rubble of burned homes, looking for anything useful that might have survived the flames.

 As you may have guessed, sifting is an extremely tedious task.
 Sifting is for the hopeful.
 The really hopeful will hunt all day for one item.
 What starts as a hopeless endeavor often turns into an exciting treasure hunt.
 It felt like a miracle every time something significant was found.

 Volunteers found rings, necklaces, pages of books, knitting needles, photos, and various other items.
 Giving an item to its owner was the best part.
 The response was usually a mix of astonishment, disbelief and gratitude.